jdittrich/userNeedResearchBook/text/allURBook.md

 more concise, clear and meaningful.
 Try to find an actual principle for a group if a group of data is just named with a title based on mere commonalities of the data in that group.
 This will almost certainly require moving some data between groups as well in order to accommodate the data to the improved structure.

 <div class="example">

-I used the title »Arranging«, since arranging and aligning objects, lines and text to a predefined grid or to each other was a task that reoccured frequently.
+For one group I used the title »Arranging«, since arranging and aligning objects, lines and text to a predefined grid or to each other was a task that reoccured frequently.
 But the title  »Arranging« just names a commonality.
 To make clear that the group is